iltommi/qdb-documentation/source/reference/qdb_generate_config.rst

 Introduction
 ============

-The quasardb configuration generator is a simple utility designed to create a qdbd.conf and qdb_httpd.conf configuration files from input arguments.
+The quasardb configuration generator is a simple utility designed to create qdbd.conf and qdb_httpd.conf configuration files from input arguments.

 Usage
 ===============